VHF Radio Course – Online - General

 VHF Radio Course – Online - Book Now

-This is an online course so all you need to do is pay and we will send your login details and instructions for taking the course.
-These will arrive the next business day as we need to manually set you up on the RYA Interactive website for this course.
+This is an online course so all you need to do is to choose the courses that you want to do, pay and we will send your login details and instructions for taking the course and of course send you out your course pack.
+The logins will arrive the next business day as we need to manually set you up on the interactive website for this course.

 We’re always really keen to chat to you when you’re booking a course as whilst we are happy to take bookings through this system for your convenience – nothing beats chatting about boats and courses!